 I know this sounds like the Holy Grail of management but if you start out small and stick to it you will experience the results for yourself.

-If you need more information on how to begin on the path to being a servant leader go to the Resource page of my website (www.capabilityaccelerators.com) and read the articles under the heading of The Bigger Know.
+If you need more information on how to begin on the path to being a servant leader go to the Resource page of my website (www.JeffreyDeckman.com) and read the articles in the BLOG section.